phamthanhsang-cs/phamthanhsang-cs/README.md

   - [Boss of the SOC version 2](https://phamthanhsang-cs.site/posts/BOTSV2/)
   - Boss of the SOC version 3

-- KC7 Cyber Series: Log analysis, threat hunting and anomalies detection utilize Azure Data Explorer, KQL and OSINT techniques.
+- KC7 Cyber Series: Log analysis, threat hunting and anomalies detection utilize Azure Data Explorer with Kusto Query Language.
   - Castle & Sand
   - A Storm is Brewing In the Lab